HallettLab/lab-website/content/publications.md

 Enquist, C. et al. (including L. M. Hallett).
 Foundations of Translational Ecology.
 Accepted, Frontiers in Ecology and the Environment (Invited paper for a special issue).

 Larios, L., L. M. Hallett, K. N. Suding.
 When and how to restore in a changing world: a demographic-based assessment of resilience.
-In press, Journal of Applied Ecology (Invited paper for a special issue).
+2017.
+Journal of Applied Ecology 54(4): 1040–1050  (Invited paper for a special issue).

 Shackelford, N. and 16 others (including L. M. Hallett).
 Connectivity predicts compositional change after discrete disturbances in a global meta-analysis.
 In press, Ecography.